juangamella/aicp/README.md

 - `debug`: If the experiments should output debug messages.
 - `save_dataset`: Will set the generated test cases into disk, following the directory structure that the [implementation](https://github.com/juangamella/active_learning) for the ABCD-strategy ([Agrawal et. al 2018](https://arxiv.org/abs/1902.10347)) can read.
 Note that this prevents the experiments from running, i.e. the program stops after the dataset is generated.
 - `load_dataset`: Instead of generating new test cases, loads the dataset from the given directory.
-- `abcd`: If present, only the Random, e, r and e+r policies are run, for the comparison with ABCD.
+- `abcd`: If present, only the random, e, r and e+r policies are run, for the comparison with ABCD.

 Others control the generation of SCMs, i.e. test cases.